BLOOMING PRAIRIE HIGH SCHOOL

 Behind The Wheel

-Sign up for summer behind the wheel has started.
-Any student who already has a driver's permit and is planning to take the road test prior to October is eligible to sign up.
-Signing up is done outside Mr. Pfiefer's classroom and needs to be done to be put on the summer schedule.
+Summer behind the wheel has started.
+Those not doing behind the wheel during the summer can get signed up in September for fall lessons.
+Signing up is done outside Mr. Pfiefer's classroom and needs to be done to be put on the fall schedule.
 Lessons will begin in mid September and start immediately after the school day, finishing up around 5:00.
-A separate signup will be done in September for the fall months.
+A separate signup will be done in February for the spring months.

 Scheduling your behind the wheel test for your driver's license: